“The less people speak of their greatness,

 During this police action, everyone in Short Creek’s reclusive cult was taken into captivity.
 The men were incarcerated, including their self-proclaimed Prophet LeRoy Johnson.
 During their jail time, Daddy saw “Uncle Roy” do things “no prophet would ever do!”

-So, when freed in 1956, Daddy moved his family to nearby mainstream-Mormon Hurricane, Utah — a small agrarian town where no “Plyg Kid”/Mormon fundamentalist should ever have lived — due to most mainline Mormons’ intolerance of Mormon Fundies.
+So, when freed from jail in 1956, Daddy moved his family to the nearby mainstream-Mormon town Hurricane, Utah — a small agrarian site where no “Plyg Kid”/Mormon fundamentalist should ever have lived — due to most mainline Mormons’ intolerance of Mormon Fundies.

 However, we lived there five years; experiencing painful persecution perpetrated by most of Hurricane’s mainline Mormon teachers and classmates alike—so-called “Latter-Day Saints”/LDS who abandoned polygamy in 1890.”